dmbarbour/wikilon/docs/AwelonLang.md

 ## Parallel Evaluation

-Local rewriting is naturally parallel.
-A runtime can leverage this by supporting the `(par)` annotation or by implicitly parallelizing computation of final values.
-For incremental computing, we might also parallelize propagation of updates through a dictionary.
+Programmers may advise parallel evaluation of a block via `[computation](par)`.
+Essentially, this tells a runtime that we'll probably need the result of that computation, so go ahead and begin evaluation.
+We can abort the computation by dropping it.

+If parallelism is sufficiently lightweight, a runtime is also free to parallelize the basic evaluation strategy, e.g. partitioning large programs into smaller chunks or parallelizing computation of final values.

+However, that form of parallelism has severe limits on expressiveness.

-But to truly maximize parallelism, we'll want to accelerate [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks) and [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra).
+For more powerful and scalable parallelism, we'll want to accelerate [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks) to support cloud computing, and [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra) to support SSE/GPGPU computing.
+Intriguingly, we can usefully update and observe a process network that is still undergoing evaluation without waiting for evaluation to complete.

-Acceleration of process networks would enable distributed evaluation using processes and message queues but still result in a pure, deterministic computation.
-Intriguingly, we can usefully interact with a process network that is still under evaluation, only waiting when a requested result is still being computed.
-Variations of process networks can optimize for reactive models.

-Acceleration of linear algebra enables us to take greater advantage of low-level parallelism: SSE, GPGPUs, etc..
-This could provide an effective basis for real-time graphics, sound, physics simulations, and so on.
+*Aside:* Copying a parallel value should wait for completion.
+Dropping a parallel value should abort the computation.
+But basic linear data plumbing with parallel values is acceptable.

 ## Structural Scoping